SOON NUMBNESS CREPT up my arms. Even though Shira was light, I wasn’t used to lugging around a small child.

 Daniel offered to carry her, but she clung to me.

 We walked past shards of glass and building fragments that littered the ground.
 The inferno had grown.
 Dead people covered the ground like ghosts.
 I couldn’t keep up with Daniel.
 “How much further?”

-He adjusted our backpacks he’d slung on his shoulders.
+He adjusted our backpacks he’d slung over his shoulders.
 “Not far.”

-The missiles had stopped, but I felt suffocating smoke closing in on me.
-Sheets of flame shot up too close to us.
+The missiles had stopped, but the suffocating smoke burned my eyes.
+Sheets of flame shot up everywhere.
 Was there any place that was safe?

 Daniel pulled out his iPhone.
 “Let me see if I can reach my brother.”

 I started to call my mother, but my cell hadn’t worked since I left America a few weeks earlier.
 How long would the EMP attack in the United States keep communications down in the West?